-I am a theoretical ecologist and an associate professor in the Biomathematics Graduate Program at North Carolina State University.
-I am a member of the Department of Statistics, and hold associate faculty appointments with the Department of Biology and the Fisheries, Wildlife, and Conservation Biology program.
+Thank you for visiting this webpage.
+I am a theoretical biologist and a professor in the Biomathematics Graduate Program at North Carolina State University.
+I am a member of the Department of Statistics, and hold an associate faculty appointment with the Department of Applied Ecology.

 There are two main threads to my research.
 The first uses dynamical and economic models to investigate how the institutions, customs, and norms of

 science affect the production of scientific knowledge.
 This work

 takes its place in the broad and emerging discipline of the "science of